ReVanced/revanced-patcher/docs/3_1_patch_anatomy.md

 ) {
     compatibleWith("com.some.app"("1.0.0"))

-    // Patches can depend on other patches, executing them first. dependsOn(disableAdsResourcePatch)
+    // Patches can depend on other patches, applying them first. dependsOn(disableAdsResourcePatch)

-    // Merge precompiled DEX files into the patched app, before the patch is executed. extendWith("disable-ads.rve")
+    // Merge precompiled DEX files into the patched app, before the patch is applied. extendWith("disable-ads.rve")

-    // Business logic of the patch to disable ads in the app. execute {
+    // Business logic of the patch to disable ads in the app. apply {
-        // Fingerprint to find the method to patch. val showAdsFingerprint = fingerprint {
+        // Find the method to patch.
+        val showAdsMethod = firstMethod {
-            // More about fingerprints on the next page of the documentation.
+            // More about this on the next page of the documentation.
         }

-        // In the method that shows ads,
-        // call DisableAdsPatch.shouldDisableAds() from the extension (precompiled DEX file)
+        // DisableAdsPatch.shouldDisableAds() is available from the `disable-ads.rve` extension (precompiled DEX file). showAdsMethod.addInstructions(
-        // to enable or disable ads.
-        showAdsFingerprint.method.addInstructions(
             0,
             """
                 invoke-static {}, LDisableAdsPatch;->shouldDisableAds()Z